angular/angular/aio/content/guide/universal.md

 ## Universal in action

 Open a browser to http://localhost:4000/.
-You should see the familiar Tour of Heroes dashboard page.
+You should see the familiar _Tour of Heroes_ dashboard page.

-Navigation via `routerLinks` works correctly.
+Navigation via `routerLink` works correctly.
 You can go from the Dashboard to the Heroes page and back.
-You can click on a hero on the Dashboard page to display its Details page.
+You can also click on a hero on the Dashboard page to display its Details page.

-But clicks, mouse-moves, and keyboard entries are inert.
+However, clicks, mouse-moves and keyboard entries are inert:

 * Clicking a hero on the Heroes page does nothing.
 * You can't add or delete a hero.